 If Wheel of Fortune wants to stay atop the syndicated ratings, it’s going to need to do something drastic and fast.
 Whether it’s these ideas (please—take them and run with them, Harry!) or something different and new, Wheel of Fortune definitely needs to do something different.

-What do you think Wheel of Fortune could do differently?
-Share your thoughts below.
 Special thanks to Jessica from the Buy-A-Vowel boards and BuzzerBlog friend Benjamin Williams for their input in writing this article.